Umm Salal Mohammed

-The town is bordered by Umm Salal Ali to the north, and Al Kharaitiyat to the south.
-Qatar's capital, Doha, is relatively close, located 21 km to the south.
-Other distances include Al Khor – 23 km to the north, Al Wakrah – 22.4 km to the south, Zubarah – 52 km to the northwest, and Dukhan – 65.2 km to the west.

 History

 Umm Salal Mohammed was initially founded around 1910 by its namesake, Sheikh Mohammed bin Jassim Al Thani.
 He designed and oversaw the construction of the town after he had decided to refurbish the Barzan Towers to serve as his winter residence as well as an outpost to scout for incoming Ottoman troops.

+In 2023, the Public Works Authority (Ashghal) initiated a major infrastructure development to improve the western sector of Umm Salal Mohammed.
+This project, covering an area of roughly 318 acres, is intended to support a new mixed-use neighborhood comprising hundreds of residential plots and commercial zones, six mosques, two schools, and 25 public parks.
+The scheme will involve the installation of over 36 km of roadways, a combined 83 km of wastewater and stormwater systems, and more than 21 km of pipelines for treated water reuse.
+The estimated investment for the project is approximately $40 million and the anticipated completion date is around 2027.